yogithesymbian/yonewsai-fdd-jetpack-compose/README.md

 ## 💡 Note from Developer

 To be honest, I mostly use AI to help with development.
-I finished Java & Kotlin classes on Dicoding in 2019 and last worked on Kotlin native in 2021.
-Now, with AI, I can easily build native apps with FDD, including tests and androidTests.
-AI also makes code review simple and stress-free.
+I completed Java and Kotlin classes on Dicoding in 2019 and last worked with Kotlin Native in 2021.
+Now, thanks to AI, I can easily build native apps using FDD, including unit and UI tests.
+It also makes code reviews easier and helps reduce mistakes.
+I always ask for references from official documentation, public journals, or books to support the final answers.

 ---